Utah Administrative Code

 (d) preconstruction or design support experience.

-(3) The Department may require that potential contractors participate in formal interviews as part of the selection process.
+(3) The Department may require potential contractors to participate in formal interviews as part of the selection process.

-(1) The Executive Director or designee shall have the right to waive the requirement to provide bid security, or may reduce the amount of such security, if he or she determines that the bid security otherwise required by Utah Code Ann.
-Sections 63G-6-504 through 507 to be unnecessary to protect the State.
+(1) The Executive Director or designee shall have the authority to waive the requirement to provide bid security, or may reduce the amount of such security, if he or she determines that the bid security otherwise required by Part 11 of the Utah Procurement Code to be unnecessary to protect the State.

-(2) The Executive Director or designee may reduce the amount of the payment and performance bonds below the 100% level required by Sections 63G-6-504 through 507, if he or she determines that a 100% bond is unnecessary to protect the State.
+(2) The Executive Director or designee may reduce the amount of the payment and performance bonds below the 100% level required by Part 11 of the Utah Procurement Code, if he or she determines that a 100% bond is unnecessary to protect the State.

 (3) Bid security, payment bonds and performance bonds must be provided on the forms included in the RFP.